 - Where you previously used the BigCommerce store’s secure hostname, you will instead use the

-- With Basic Auth, you use an Authentication HTTP Header to authenticate your connection.
-With OAuth, you’ll want to use two headers:
+- With basic auth, you use an authentication HTTP header to authenticate your connection.
+With OAuth, you’ll want to use the header:

 Rate limiting of API requests works differently for OAuth API connections.
-To become familiar with the OAuth system, please see the Rate Limits.
+To become familiar with OAuth limitations, please see the Rate Limits.

 Scope limits ability to read or write to data.
-Set the scope to the minimum level needed to accomplish the task at hand.
+Set the scopes to the minimum level of access needed to accomplish the task at hand.